lvrtl/markdown-cv/index.md

 _using:_

+###Python

--   Python: Recently set up a testing framework for an existing old codebase so as to get practices cleaner
+ Recently set up a testing framework for an existing old codebase so as to get practices cleaner

+###Scala

--   Scala: Have been using a mix of scala's functional features and traditional SOLID object-oriented java-like design
+ Have been using a mix of scala's functional features and traditional SOLID object-oriented java-like design

+###Spark

--   Spark: Has improved my understanding of engineering database and SQL logic
+ Has improved my understanding of engineering database and SQL logic

+###Sybase

--   Sybase: Has been challenging and interesting to develop for production; unit testing and clean design
+Has been challenging and interesting to develop for production; unit testing and clean design

+W orking model

--   Working model: Scrum and Kanban
+ Scrum and Kanban

 **Morgan Stanley Joining Project**